Osler Wall Portraits

 Dacre has worked to support diversity in the medical workforce, with an interest in how gender and ethnicity can affect career paths.
 In 2009 she chaired the research group which published the report Women and Medicine: The Future.
 As of 2018 she has lead a review into the gender pay gap in the NHS.

-Oil on canvas by Sir Luke Fildes, 1909
+Oil on canvas by Paul Brason, 2022

 Albert Schweitzer